 AUTISM DOG SERVICES SAFETY, COMPANIONSHIP, INDEPENDENCE

-Autism Dog Services is a Canadian organization making a difference, fostering the integration of children with autism by training, placing and supporting dogs that offer safety, companionship and independence.
+Autism Dog Services is a registered Canadian charitable organization making a difference by fostering the integration of individuals with autism by training, placing and supporting dogs that offer safety, companionship and independence.

 Autism Specific Resources

 Autism Dog Services provides families with autism service dogs with educational resources to support the working team.

 Autism Dog Services finds loving homes for all dogs that do not have what it takes to become working autism service dogs.